Life’s good for Michael thanks to Ibrutinib

 While his health was stable, Michael also continued to travel each year to Ethiopia in his voluntary role with the charity, Eyes For Africa, that provided cataract operations to the poor living in remote parts of the country.

-“Gradually things deteriorated and at the end of 2011 my haematologist said let’s do some chemo,” said Michael.
+“Gradually things deteriorated and at the end of 2011 my haematologist said let’s do some chemotherapy,” said Michael.

 “It’s a very strong, toxic chemo that can damage the bone marrow,” said Michael, who sought a second opinion before going ahead with the treatment in September 2013.